Themes

 • rapid and sustainable growth in Canada’s biotechnology sectors.

 To ensure innovations have the greatest potential to succeed in building Canada’s future, CIEBH will prioritize projects that synthesize and integrate perspectives from diverse disciplines, methodologies, and knowledge systems.
-We encourage projects to prioritize engagement with a diverse range of stakeholders—including patients and the public, particularly those from equity-deserving populations—through diverse and inclusive approaches and methodologies to understand the appropriate blend of laws, policies, and business practices that support these two objectives.
+We encourage projects to prioritize engagement with a diverse range of stakeholders—including patients and the public, particularly those from equity-deserving populations.

 Evaluations of the impact of regulatory reforms of advanced therapeutic medicinal products and mechanisms such as public health orders to accelerate regulatory approvals on research and development costs will also be supported.
 These regulatory reforms lower the evidentiary threshold for market authorizations with terms and conditions, requiring data and analytics systems to be implemented to longitudinally monitor products in clinical use.
 The evidence may be insufficient to support one-time health technology assessment for payers to determine safety, effectiveness, and cost-effectiveness.
 Therefore, we will also support the development and implementation of life-cycle health technology assessment, supported by legal frameworks of managed access agreements to ensure that ineffective therapies can be removed from the market.